qipeng/qipeng.github.com/_pages/about.md

 In these tasks, I am also excited to explore data-efficient models and training techniques, model explainability, and self-supervised learning techniques that enable us to address these problems.

-Before joining JD, I obtained my Ph.D. in [Computer Science](http://cs.stanford.edu) at [Stanford University](http://www.stanford.edu) advised by [Prof. Chris Manning](https://nlp.stanford.edu/manning), where I was a member of the [NLP group](http://nlp.stanford.edu).
+Before joining Amazon, I worked for JD.com AI Research as a research scientist.
+I obtained my Ph.D. in [Computer Science](http://cs.stanford.edu) at [Stanford University](http://www.stanford.edu) advised by [Prof. Chris Manning](https://nlp.stanford.edu/manning), where I was a member of the [NLP group](http://nlp.stanford.edu).
 I also obtained two Master's at Stanford (CS & Statistics), and my Bachelor's at [Tsinghua University](https://www.tsinghua.edu.cn/en/).

 [[CV (slightly outdated)]](CV_Peng_Qi.pdf)